fitabigail/IrishMortgageConsulting/README.md

 ### Scroll button
-- Home and Calculator has ascrool button with a smooth move to top of the pages( javascript for a smooth move).
+- Home and Calculator has a scrool button with a smooth move to top of the pages( used javascript for a smooth move).

  ### CALCULATOR Page